- 13 hrs ago Father’s Day 2021: Here’s The History And Significance Of This Day

 As Durga Puja is around the corner, Bengalis around the world are gearing up to celebrate the most famous festival with grandeur.
 Durga Puja is a very special and auspicious festival for every Bengali because this brings the whole community together and is celebrated across India with the same love and devotion.
+This year Durga puja will be celebrated from 22-26 October.

 Mahalaya signifies the onset of Durga Puja and it commences seven days from Mahalaya.
 From the dhaak (double-sided drum) beats and 'Shiuli' or 'Kash' flowers to clay idols of Kumortuli and crowds on the streets, every Bengali can resonate with these signs that Durga Puja is around the corner.